This skillet gluten free Eggnog French Toast recipe is easy and perfect for Christmas morning! It's topped with maple syrup and nutmeg.

 This recipe will get everyone in the holiday spirit!

-What Type Of Bread Is Best For Gluten Free French Toast?
+What Type Of Bread Is Best For French Toast?

 This recipe is gluten free so bread options are slightly different than if you were to make a non-gluten free version.

-A hearty bread like challah or brioche is best.
+A hearty bread like brioche or challah is best.
 These varieties can be tricky to find gluten free but if you're able to I highly recommend them.
-A thick Italian loaf or Texas toast also works great.
+A thick Italian loaf, French bread, sourdough, or Texas toast also works great.

 You want a bread that will stand up to that thick eggnog mixture.